 Because of their thin skin, Meyer lemons can be eaten whole.
-Arranging the halves on the platter alongside the potatoes adds an extra dimension of color and flavor.
+Arranging the halves on the platter alongside the potatoes adds an extra dimension of color and flavor to this bright roast chicken dish.

 Preheat oven to 450 degrees.
 Arrange chicken on a rimmed baking sheet.
 Rub with 1 tablespoon oil and season with salt and pepper.
 Tie legs with twine and transfer to middle rack.
 Roast, turning once, until golden brown and a thermometer inserted in thigh reads 165 degrees, about 50 minutes.
 Remove and let stand 15 minutes before serving.
 Pour pan juices into a small container and skim fat.